-If you’re stuck in your guitar playing, it may give you some comfort to know that nearly every guitar player in the world, no matter how great, has felt the same at least once during his guitar learning curve.
+If you’re stuck in a guitar-playing rut, it may give you some comfort to know that nearly every guitar player in the world, no matter how great, has felt the same at least once during his guitar learning curve.

 Some guitar players simply quit.
 They think they have reached the maximum of their abilities, or else that it’s going to take a really long time to see any improvement on the guitar and just give up.

 I was one of these.
-Thankfully I didn’t give up, but since I didn’t make any changes except for practicing more, it took me a long time to get unstuck and reach a breakthrough in my guitar playing.
+Thankfully I didn’t give up when I was in such a guitar rut, but since I didn’t make any changes except for practicing more, it took me a long time to get unstuck and reach a breakthrough in my guitar playing.

 If you’re stuck on guitar, there is one word screaming at you: Changes.

-If you weren’t doing something wrong, you wouldn’t be stuck in the first place.
+If you weren’t doing something wrong, you wouldn’t be stuck in a rut in the first place.

 1. What you’re learning